Alica Schmidt: Career

 Schmidt was in the German squad for the 4 × 400 metres relay event at the 2021 European Athletics Indoor Championships.
 Schmidt was selected for the German relay squad at the delayed 2020 Summer Olympics; she travelled to the games as a substitute in the mixed relay, in which she did not run.
 She came second in the 400 metres event at the 2022 German Indoor Athletics Championships, behind Corinna Schwab.
 Schmidt chose not to compete at the 2022 World Athletics Indoor Championships, in order to focus on her outdoor season.
 Schmidt was part of the German team that finished fifth in the final of the 4 × 400 metres relay event at the 2022 European Athletics Championships.

-In May 2024, Schmidt was selected in the German squad for the 4 × 400 mixed relay event at the 2024 Summer Olympics.
+In June 2024, Schmidt was selected in the German squad for the 4 × 400 mixed relay event at the 2024 Summer Olympics.
+It was a result of her helping the mixed relay to qualify for the Olympics in the first place through their good team performance at the World Athletics Relays in Nassau, Bahamas.
+During the late-season of 2024, she ran the 600m at the ISTAF in Berlin recording a personal best of 1.24.88min.
+From the 2025 season onward, she transitioned from the 400 m to the 800 m distance.

+In 2025, Schmidt competed at the outdoor national championships and was eliminated in the 800m heats.
+In her debut 800m season in 2025, she set an outdoor personal best of 2:03,21min at a meeting in Lucerne, while setting her indoor personal best of 2:03,99min. at the Meeting Metz Moselle Athlélor in February 2026.
+In 2026, she was eliminated in the preliminary heats at both the German indoor and outdoor national championships.